 \section{Self-FSC on the test data}

-We evaluate quantitatively the performance of \method{} by computing the mean FSC computed between the odd and even split of the tilt series in the test set, see Figure \ref{fig:selffsc-test}.
-We used four tilt series from the selected data from EMPIAR-11830 as test data.
+We evaluate quantitatively the performance of \method{} by computing the mean FSC between the odd and even split of the tilt series in the test set, see Fig.~\ref{fig:selffsc-test}.
+We used four tilt series from EMPIAR-11830 as test data.
 The shaded regions in the plot represent the standard deviation of the FSC curves.
-Notably, for all volumes, \method{} and its wavelet variant outperform the FBP reconstructions.
-Notice that we don't compute the FSC for the baselines FBP+Cryo-CARE+IsoNet or DeepDeWedge as they explicitly use the odd and even frame to train the neural network.
-Hence, the independence assumption, crucial for the self-FSC to be meaningful \cite{verbeke2024self}, is lost. \sc{1024}
+Notably, for all volumes, \method{} outperforms the FBP reconstructions.
+Notice that we don't compute the FSC for the baseline FBP+Cryo-CARE+IsoNet or DeepDeWedge as they explicitly use the odd and even frames to train the neural network.
+Hence, the independence assumption, crucial for the self-FSC to be meaningful \cite{verbeke2024self}, is lost. \scc{1024}

 \end{appendices}